 Reduce anxiety

-Dragon's blood is a beautiful, sweet scent that it is a common ingredient in aromatherapy products.
-Extracted from the 'dragons blood flower', it also has antiseptic qualities also make it a sought after ingredient in cosmetics.
+Dragon's blood is a pleasant and sweet scent that is commonly used for spiritual awakening practices.
+Extracted from the 'dragon's blood flower', it also has antiseptic qualities also make it a sought-after ingredient in cosmetics.

 Bring balance and order